OpenIPC/firmware/docs/index.md

 OpenIPC is a rapidly developing open source alternative firmware for popular IP cameras.

 Historically, OpenIPC firmware supports SoC manufactured by HiSilicon, but as the development continues, the list of supported processors expands.
-Today, it also includes chips from Goke, SigmaStar, Xiongmai, GrainMedia, and is expected to grow further.
+Today, it also includes chips from Ambarella, Anyka, Fullhan, Goke, GrainMedia, MStar, Novatek, SigmaStar, XiongMai and is expected to grow further.

 More information about the project is available [in our wiki](https://github.com/OpenIPC/wiki) and [on the website](https://openipc.org/).